 Should I choose consumer proposal or bankruptcy?

 If you’re dealing with a lot of debt and you can’t seem to get ahead, there are solutions.
-You may have heard terms like bankruptcy and consumer proposal as possible strategies to get out of debt.
-However, you should be aware of the implications of one over the other.
-Let’s take a closer look at whether you should choose bankruptcy or consumer proposal.
+You may have heard of bankruptcy and consumer proposal before, and know that they are strategies to get out of debt.
+However, what you may not be aware of is how they differ and the implications of one over the other.
+Let’s take a closer look at what to consider when choosing between bankruptcy and a consumer proposal.

 Featured Video: